 - Account based contact grouping

 - Segment filters based on filmography

-You can also build account-based workflows within Aritic PinPoint when creating a new company profile.
-Based on the filters and tags, monitor and analyze how each contact within each account is behaving, understand their buying intend, and accordingly build relevant workflows.
+You can also build account based workflows within Aritic PinPoint when creating a new company profile.
+Based on the filters and tags, monitor and analyze how each contact within each account is behaving, understand their buying intent, and accordingly build relevant workflows.

 You can also look up for a company right within the tool; i.e. do a quick Google search on the company profile, least you want to know more about your new client.
 The best part is, you can prioritize your contacts within each account as primary, secondary, and more based on the conversation flow you’ve had with the same.
 If you find an account repeating, you can merge it with your existing company list.

-5 Best ABM tactics that you can look up to
+5 Best Account Based Marketing tactics that you can look up to